 Servus Peter, die recurves sind mit Dampf gebogen, je 20 min.
 Irgendwo bei den HowTo’s ist das setup zu sehen.
 Holz kochen mag ich nicht.

-Osage for JH 43/27″ (No. 106) Tags asymmetric, fish skin handle, flatbow, horn arrow pass inlay, horn tip overlay, leather grip, osage, stiff handle, working recurve
+Osage ALB from billets 53#/30″ (No. 135) Tags american longbow, asymmetric, billets, bone arrow pass inlay, horn tip overlay, leather wraped handle, osage, stiff handle

 2 Comments